gngrOrg/gngr/README.md

 Everyone is welcome to contribute.
 Issues that can be easily picked up are marked with the following tags:
 * [need-code](https://github.com/UprootLabs/gngr/labels/need-code) : if you are ready to jump in with code.
-* [need-advice](https://github.com/UprootLabs/gngr/labels/need-advice) : if you are an expert in the field of browsers.
+* [need-advice](https://github.com/UprootLabs/gngr/labels/need-advice) : if you have expertise on the topic.
 * [need-triage](https://github.com/UprootLabs/gngr/labels/need-triage) : if you would like to help test or analyse a particular issue.

-If you would like to take up something that is not listed above, you are welcome ofcourse, but please co-ordinate with us first before you spend effort on it.
+Ofcourse, you are welcome to take up something that is not listed above, but please co-ordinate with us first before you spend effort on it.

 See [the contributing guide](CONTRIBUTING.md) for more details.